Prepare for ordained ministry

 7. For ordination requirements, please check with your denominational leadership.

-Intensive Weeks will be offered four times a year at our Dayton, Ohio campus so that students can complete the residency portion of their degree.
+Intensive Weeks will be offered six times a year at our Dayton, Ohio campus so that students can complete the residency portion of their degree.

 Included in the Intensive Week: